IsobarIndustries/IsobarIndustriesEuroModules/README.md

 ## ∴ Documentation ∴

-In this repository, you'll find PDF manuals for all our Eurorack modules.
+In this repository, you'll find PDF manuals for all of my Eurorack modules.
 These manuals provide brief but detailed information on:

 - Module specifications
 - PDF Manuals
-- Block charts
-- Patch ideas
 - Technical details

 ## ∴ Module List ∴